Yung Chang

 Yung Chang is a Chinese Canadian film director and was part of the collective member directors of Canadian film production firm EyeSteelFilm.

-Chang is a graduate of Concordia University's Mel Hoppenheim School of Cinema in Montreal (BFA 99), the Neighbourhood Playhouse School of the Theatre (2003), the Canadian Film Center (2009), and the Directors and Screenwriters Lab at the Sundance Institute (2015).
+Chang is a graduate of Concordia University's Mel Hoppenheim School of Cinema in Montreal, the Neighbourhood Playhouse School of the Theatre (2003), the Canadian Film Center (2009), and the Directors and Screenwriters Lab at the Sundance Institute (2015).
 He was invited to join the Academy of Motion Picture Arts and Sciences in 2013 and is currently an active member.

 Early life

-Chang grew up in Whitby, Ontario as one of few children of color.
+Chang grew up in Whitby, Ontario as one of the few children of color.
 He was later sent to boarding school at Upper Canada College.